Shreya2803/kiviRecall/RUN.md

 *This file covers Phases 0 through 7.
-Prior phases (ingestion, memory extraction, retrieval, the four Hey Kivi tools, the React client) are exercised implicitly by importing a corpus and using the app at `http://localhost:5173` — see the repository layout in `CLAUDE.md` for where each lives.*
+Prior phases (ingestion, memory extraction, retrieval, the four Hey Kivi tools, the React client) are exercised implicitly by importing a corpus and using the app at `http://localhost:5173`*